benhertzsch/benhertzsch.github.io/notes/catastrophe_theory/catastrophe_theory.md

 ### Corank-1 catastrophes: the cuspoids

-We will first discuss the the corank-1 catastrophes, which are known as the _cuspoids_, after the archetypical cusp catastrophe occuring in this family of singularities.
+We will first discuss the the corank-1 catastrophes, which are known as the _cuspoids_, after the archetypical cusp catastrophe occurring in this family of singularities.

 We have already seen above that the universal unfoldings are given in the form $f(x) = x^n + u_{n-2} x^{n-2} + \ldots + u_1 x$.
-It is thus straightforward to derive the equilibtrium, singular and bifurcation sets and discus their geometries.
+It is thus straightforward to derive the equilibrium, singular and bifurcation sets and discus their geometries.

 #### A<sub>2</sub> fold catastrophe